mvazquezc/opensourcesummit2020/deploy-demo-env.md

     EOF
     ~~~
 26. We need to provide an ingress point for the Tekton Dashboard, we want it to be TLS, so we need to generate some certs

+    > **NOTE**: Use your own custom hostname for the tekton-dashboard component when generating the key

     ~~~sh
     cd ~/tls-certs/